 Philips Hue might be the name that everyone associates with smart lighting, but if there's one company that can truly rival it for the range of products and third-party support, it's Lifx.
 Founded back in 2012, Lifx was at the forefront of the smart lightbulb revolution and has a long pedigree in producing high-quality lights.

-Although it's the range of lighting choices, stretching from traditional bulbs and LED strips to colour-controllable wall tiles, that's likely to garner your attention first, it's the third-party support for Lifx that really stands out.
+Although it offers a wide range of lighting choices, stretching from traditional bulbs and LED strips to colour-controllable wall tiles, it's the third-party support for Lifx that really stands out.

 Lifx: Getting started

 Lifx uses good old-fashioned Wi-Fi to connect its smart bulbs to your home network and the smartphone app.
 All you have to do is hook the bulbs up to your existing light fittings, connect them to your home wireless network, and you're done.